signalfx/splunk-otel-go/docs/troubleshooting.md

 ### Missing all spans from a service

-If you see no spans in the Splunk Observability Platform for your service ensure the following first:
+If you see no spans in the Splunk Observability Cloud for your service ensure the following first:

 1. Make sure to wait a few minutes.
 There might be delays in the telemetry